-- a.
-What difference the grant will make to the project, particularly in terms of scale and timing (5 points) - The total investment the grant will leverage and why the Australian Government should invest in your project, including how grant benefits will be substantially retained in Australia (10 points) - c.
-The commercial potential of your project, including the expected commercial outputs such as new products, processes or services, any expected spill over benefits and plans at the end of the project (10 points).
+- a. what difference the grant will make to the project, particularly in terms of scale and timing (5 points) - b. the total investment the grant will leverage and why the Australian Government should invest in your project, including how grant benefits will be substantially retained in Australia (10 points) - c. the commercial potential of your project, including the expected commercial outputs such as new products, processes or services, any expected spill over benefits and plans at the end of the project (10 points).

-7 How to apply
+7. How to apply

 Before applying you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.
+Applicants should read all eligibility and assessment criteria closely.